SamiiShabuse/INFO442-Group-Project/notebooks/README.md

 This folder contains the main project workflow, organized in the order the pipeline should be run.

+For the polished project overview, start with `../README.md`.
+For a deeper explanation of how the notebook outputs connect to scripts, package code, dashboard pages, live evaluation, and dry-run orders, see `../docs/project_workflow.md`.

 ## Folder Structure

 ```text